 Plus, I thoroughly enjoy it!

-Lately, the duets I grab are arrangements by violinist Martha Yasuda, an Atlanta-based teacher and arranger who has recently completed a set of violin duet arrangements of all the pieces in Suzuki Books 1-8.
+Lately, the duets I grab are arrangements by violinist Martha Yasuda, an Atlanta-based teacher and arranger who has written more than 100 books of arrangements, including a set of violin duet arrangements of all the pieces in Suzuki Books 1-8.

 Being a teacher, Martha has made these arrangements in a way that allows for musical communication between teacher and student: parallel bowings, similar articulations, etc. But the arrangements stick to the originals enough to help a student transition to piano accompaniment.
 For example, a student of mine recently performed "Meditation from 'Thais'" in recital, and for many weeks beforehand I played Martha's duet accompaniment with him.
 The first time he encountered the triplets that run under his duplets (in m.
 33), he stopped in his tracks.
 Whoa!
 "Let's get used to it; you'll hear it in the piano accompaniment, too," I explained.
 We also worked out a place at the end (m.
 44) where let's just say, a lot of rhythmic "fudging" occurs, and not just with students!
 By the time he played the piece with the piano, everything fit together and not a lot of rehearsal was required.
 In fact, I find that in general, when duets are a regular part of a student's lessons, the students simply don't have trouble at recital time, when they have to play with piano.